AlexandreDecan/portion/README.md

 [&uparrow; back to top](#python-data-structure-and-operations-for-intervals)
 ### Interval transformation

-To apply an arbitrary transformation on an interval, `Interval` instances expose an `apply` method.
+To apply an arbitrary transformation on an interval, intervals expose an `apply` method.
 This method accepts a function that will be applied on each of the underlying atomic intervals to perform the desired transformation.
-The function is expected to return an `AtomicInterval`, an `Interval` or a 4-uple `(left, lower, upper, right)`.
+The function is expected to return either an `AtomicInterval`, an `Interval` or a 4-uple `(left, lower, upper, right)`.

 ```python
 >>> i = I.closed(2, 3) | I.open(4, 5)